Maurizio Gucci: Relationships

-Loud got a job at Sotheby’s in 1988, and moved to London, which made it easier for her and Gucci to see each other.
+Loud got a job at Sotheby's in 1988, and moved to London, which made it easier for her and Gucci to see each other.
 Gucci doted on her, but Loud claimed that he did not want her to move to Milan, where he thought the strict social codes — and the Milanese socialites — "would make them both miserable".
 The same year, Gucci forced out his remaining family members from the fashion company.
 McLaughlin Loud would continue to meet Gucci in European port cities — Bremen, Monte Carlo, and Palma de Mallorca — to help restore Gucci's prized historic sailing yacht, The Creole.
-However, the drama between Gucci and his soon-to-be-ex-wife, Patrizia Reggiani, and the constant travel between the U.S. and Europe started to weigh on McLaughlin Loud in 1989.
+However, the drama between Gucci and his soon-to-be-ex-wife, Reggiani, and the constant travel between the U.S. and Europe started to weigh on McLaughlin Loud in 1989.
 She told Gucci that she wanted to end their relationship, even though she said she would always be in love with him.
 McLaughlin Loud also wanted to settle down, start a family, and "live a normal life".
 She and Gucci ultimately ended their relationship due to this, as Gucci stated that he wanted to focus more on the company and reconciling with his two daughters from his previous marriage, Alessandra and Allegra.
 McLaughlin Loud would later go on to work for Vogue as a merchandizing editor, where she learned of Gucci's murder via a phone call with Gucci's lawyer, Allan Tuttle, in 1995.

 In 1990, Gucci began dating Paola Franchi, a childhood friend who had attended his wedding to Patrizia, after the two encountered each other at a private club in St. Moritz, Switzerland.
 Both were reeling from unhappy marriages; and, with Franchi and her husband, Giorgio Colombo, on the outs, Franchi became Gucci's partner.
 Franchi divorced Colombo in 1991.
 Maurizio Gucci's divorce from Reggiani was finalized in 1994.

 In 2022, Maurizio's younger daughter, Allegra Gucci, released her book Game Over (Italian: Fine dei Giochi), which is about the aftermath of her father's murder and the conviction of her mother.